Photo by Gregory Pappas on Unsplash

 Nevertheless, the ramifications of Cunningham seem to suggest that a condition such as parasomnia as experienced by Mr Kelly might not result in an acquittal verdict in Scotland, but rather a lesser sentence being imposed by the court.

-As Doctor Claire McDiarmid of the University of Strathclyde’s Law School has noted, a court has accepted the defence of automatism in a situation where the accused suffered from diabetes which caused hypoglycaemia (see MacLeod v Mathieson 1993 SCCR 488).
+As Professor Claire McDiarmid of University of Strathclyde’s Law School has noted, a court has accepted the defence of automatism in a situation where the accused suffered from diabetes which caused hypoglycaemia (see MacLeod v Mathieson 1993 SCCR 488).
 That said, the sheriff was at pains to point out that the defence could only be used in such circumstances which related to a first attack of the condition.
 In other words, if the accused was well aware that a condition from which s/he suffered tended to result in loss of mental and bodily control this might not be easily forgiven or overlooked by a court.
 In other words, the negative consequences resulting from the medical condition could be not just reasonably foreseeable, but highly probable.

 Critically, returning to Ross, the accused’s behaviour had resulted from the actions of other parties i.e. the spiking of the can of lager which was absolutely not his responsibility.
-The Scottish courts seem more willing to accept the defence of automatism in these types of situation as opposed to an incident such involving Mr Kelly who had a history, from childhood, of parasomnia.
+The Scottish courts seem more willing to accept the defence of automatism in these types of situation as opposed to an incident such as the one involving Mr Kelly who had a history, from childhood, of parasomnia.
 This factor might have weighed very heavily on the outcome of the trial had it taken place in Scotland.

 Copyright Seán J Crossan, 22 August 2019